FactoryBoy/factory_boy/docs/reference.rst

 - Any argument starting with ``post__XYZ`` will be extracted, its ``post__`` prefix removed, and added to the kwargs passed to the post-generation hook.

-Extracted arguments won't be passed to the :attr:`~Factory.FACTORY_FOR` class.
+Extracted arguments won't be passed to the :attr:`~FactoryOptions.target` class.

 Thus, in the following call: